Austin-Gabriel/Austin-Gabriel/README.md

 # Hi 👋, I'm Blessing

 A Data Science graduate student with a love for analytics, insights, and building predictive models.
+Beyond data, I have a keen interest in gaming and creating immersive 3D environments using Unity, both for fun😉 and academic purposes.

-- 🔭 I’m currently working on machine learning projects and expanding my knowledge in advanced analytics.
+- 🔭 I’m currently working on machine learning projects and expanding my knowledge in advanced analytics and statistics.
 - 🌱 I’m currently learning more about cloud services like AWS and Azure to enhance my data engineering skills.
 - 👯 I’m looking to collaborate on open-source projects in the field of data science & machine learning.
-- 💬 Ask me about Python, R, SQL, data visualization...
+- 💬 Ask me about Python, R, SQL, Gaming...
 - 📫 How to reach me for collaborations or a conversations: [blessingaustinn@gmail.com](mailto:blessingaustinn@gmail.com)

 ## Connect with me: